charlie763/tetris/README.md

 ## Description
-This is a portfolio project for the Flatiron Software Engineering program.
 I built the classic game tetris with a vanilla JS frontend and a Rails API backend.
 The backend stores users and games allowing you to save and load your last game as well as view high scores.

 The game is playable live at: [https://charlie763.github.io/tetris/frontend/](https://charlie763.github.io/tetris/frontend/)